mjb logo

 Breastfeeding Accommodations

 California law requires employers to provide breaks and private spaces for breastfeeding mothers.
+These accommodations help support your health and your baby’s needs after you return to work.

 Seeking Legal Advice